UniversalDependencies/docs/_en/dep/ccomp.md

 layout: relation
 title:  'ccomp'
 shortdef : 'clausal complement'
+udver: '2'
 ---

 A clausal complement of a verb or adjective is a dependent clause with an internal subject which functions like an object of the verb or adjective.

 ~~~ sdparse
 He says that you like to swim